-The new operator populates a new data structure by evaluating column names and assignment expressions.
+The new data structure operator populates a new data structure by evaluating column names and assignment expressions.
 This is useful when an expression should return multiple results, for performing a transformation or inside enumeration method lambda expressions.

-The synopsis for the new keyword is as follows:
+The synopsis is as follows: